Trips and Travel

 From its earliest beginnings, Swain has embraced the importance of getting off campus to see the bigger world.
 That tradition continues today.

 The youngest students set off for farms, orchards and local parks in the fall, to supplement their study of trees and fruits, and the season of autumn.
-As they explore healthy bodies, they enjoy the Parkettes gymnastics facilities and visit grocery stores and restaurants.
-Science and the arts are the focus of trips to the Da Vinci Science Center, Civic Theatre, and other theatres and museums.
+As they explore community helpers, they enjoy Imagi Nation and visit grocery stores and restaurants.
+Science and the Arts are the focus of trips to the Da Vinci Science Center, Civic Theatre, Crayola Factory, Banana Factory, and other theatres and museums.

-A culminating experience for our eighth grade students is their end-of-year trip, which they plan with assistance from their faculty advisors.
+A culminating experience for our eighth grade students is their end-of-year trip, which they plan with assistance from the outdoor education coordinator and advisors.

 For students that find the outdoor education curriculum exhilarating, Swain also provides a series of optional trips that can extend and challenge the students to experience the outdoors in a more immersive environment.
-Grades 5-8 have a series of opportunities that are targeted towards specific grades and developmentally appropriate for that age group.
+Trips vary in length, experience and location.